Hallstatt: Replica

 On 16 June 2011, plans to build a replica in China were first reported.
 On 2 June 2012, it was reported that Chinese mining company China Minmetals Corporation built a full-scale replica of the entire town in Huizhou, Guangdong province.

+In 2022, the Chinese town of Hallstatt was the final location of the 12th episode of 1st Korean television series Money Heist: Korea – Joint Economic Area.
+In the episode it was named as Kherson in Ukraine.

 Climate

-Hallstatt has an oceanic climate (Cfb) with warm, rainy summers and cold, snowy winters.
-Precipitation is plentiful year round but is at its highest during the three months of summer.
+Hallstatt, like much of Austria (see Climate of Austria), has a humid continental climate (Dfb) (Cfb if the -3.0 C isotherm is used) with warm, rainy summers and chilly to cold, snowy winters.
+Precipitation is plentiful year-round, hence the f in Dfb, but is at its highest during the three months of summer: Jun-Aug.